View maps and timeline of The Han Dynasty

 On becoming emperor, Gaozu took over the old Qin administration.
 Many officials who had served the Qin now served Gaozu.
 This enabled him to govern the empire effectively from the start of his reign.
 However, he was careful to distance himself from many of the Qin ways of doing things.
 Having abolished the Qin law code, he promulgated a new, milder Han code, with less cruel punishments.
 He also lightened the tax and labor services burden.

 These carefully balanced policies enabled Gaozu to present himself to the people as a ruler who looked after their welfare, and set the Han regime on a much sounder footing than the Qin had had.

-Gaozu, the founder of the Han empire, had been obliged to leave the provinces divided between his own governors in the west, and various kings in the east (see above) – all but one of whom were members of his own family.
+Gaozu, the founder of the Han dynasty, had been obliged to leave the territory of the empire divided between his own governors, generally in the west, and various kings, mostly in the east – all but one of whom were members of his own family.

 A Western-Han painted ceramic mounted cavalryman

 All these obligations had been imposed on the Chinese people by the Legalist regime of the Qin dynasty.